 How Does Satellite Internet Work?

-A request for a Web page is sent from your computer to a satellite about 22,000 miles out in space.
+Step 1: A request for a Web page is sent from your computer to a satellite about 22,000 miles out in space.
 At this altitude, the satellite's period of rotation (24 hours) matches the Earth's, and the satellite always remains in the same spot over the Earth (geosynchronous orbit).
-Because Internet via satellite is so technologically advanced, this distance hardly makes a difference to satellite Internet speeds, even in rural areas.

 Step 2: The satellite contacts the Hughes Network Operations Center (NOC) which locates the specific Website you have requested.